Home Care Library

 The first step in dealing with poor water quality is to get your water tested (see costs and reviews of water quality testers).
 Most good hardware stores will sell test kits which you can use to evaluate potential problems with your home’s water quality.

 Some water quality problems can be remedied by installing a water softener.
 While others can be solved by installing a whole-house water filter.
 And sometimes all you will need to do is install a simple point-of-use filter for your sinks or shower heads (see costs and reviews of: water softeners; water filters).

-For example, a common problem which is finally getting more attention is the dangers associated high levels of chlorine in household water supplies.
+For example, a common problem which is finally getting more attention is the dangers associated with high levels of chlorine in household water supplies.
 There are a number of health problems caused by drinking water which has high levels of chlorine, but the bigger risk is from taking showers using water that has high chlorine levels.
-The heat and steam of a shower opens skin pores which increases chlorine absorption into your body, and the steam that you breath in the shower can contain up to 20 times the concentration of chlorine as in tap water.
-The good news is that these problems can be addressed by installing filters on your shower heads and sinks where you get you drinking water.
+The heat and steam of a shower opens skin pores which increase chlorine absorption into your body, and the steam that you breathe in the shower can contain up to 20 times the concentration of chlorine as in tap water.
+The good news is that these problems can be addressed by installing filters on your shower heads and sinks where you get your drinking water.

 Related Articles . . .

 Options for Filtering Your Tap WaterAcross the country, water quality concerns are on the rise.
 This article explains why you should filter your home's water, and the pro's and con's of 6 home filtering options. more ▶